yanlin-group/cicd/README.md

 We can see this pod `"10.0.1.99"` lives, but it doesn't have one associated target now.
 This is exactly what we want to see!

-**To sum up, we want to keep pod living longer than its associated target**, i.e, for these three values
+**To sum up, we want to keep pod living longer than its associated target**, i.e, for these three values `terminationGracePeriodSeconds > preStop > Deregistration delay`.

-- terminationGracePeriodSeconds for pod >
-- preStop for pod >
-- Deregistration delay for target group

-The higher one should have larger value than the lower one.

 For real projects, we may want to increase the overall time, instead of `35 seconds` for Deregistration delay.
 Saying, we have lengthy requests taking maximum 300 seconds, such as querying a big database, then we may want to increase the Deregistration delay to be above `300` seconds, then your in-flight requests for `draining` targets can have enough time to complete.